ScaleDoc: Scaling LLM-based Predicates over Large Document Collections: Evaluation

+\textbf{Accuracy Maintenance.} \one{ Handling ad hoc cascade is inherently challenging because the system lacks prior knowledge to guarantee specified accuracy targets.
+To empirically validate the reliability of our cascade accuracy, we compare it against SUPG~\cite{10.14778/3407790.3407804}, BARGAIN~\cite{10.1145/3769776}, a \textit{Naive} approach (directly selecting thresholds from the sampled distribution), and an ablation variant of our approach (\textit{w/o Jitter}).
+We evaluate 100 trials over 15 queries, reporting F1 scores, whereas BARGAIN uses the accuracy ratio.} \one{As shown in \autoref{fig:zs1}, the \textit{Naive} approach fails to achieve the target accuracy in nearly half of the trials due to uncontrolled calibration.
+Similarly, both the \textit{w/o Jitter} variant and SUPG exhibit instability across several queries.
+Although SUPG leverages statistical bounds for threshold selection, it misses the target in some practical cases due to information bias.
+Critically, Both BARGAIN and our \textsc{ScaleDoc} maintain a robust accuracy to achieve the specified target.
+These results confirm \textsc{ScaleDoc}'s reliability for accuracy maintenance. }

+\textbf{Effect on Data Reduction.} Furthermore, we evaluate the effectiveness of different cascade mechanisms in reducing LLM invocation, given the same embedding-based proxy.
+We introduce an additional baseline, \textit{Probe-based Calibration}, which iteratively forwards the most ambiguous documents to the oracle (starting from a decision score of 0.5). \autoref{fig:zs2} demonstrates that \textsc{ScaleDoc} delivers superior and generalizable performance.
+The SUPG and Probing methods struggle with some cases, even yielding zero data reduction.
+This further validates the effectiveness of our adaptive cascade strategy in maximizing efficiency under accuracy constraints.

-\textbf{Validate Density Estimator} The effectiveness of ad-hoc calibration relies on a faithful Density Estimator (DE) for the score distribution.
+\textbf{Validate Density Estimator.} The effectiveness of ad hoc calibration is based on a faithful Density Estimator (DE) for the score distribution.
 A good DE should accurately model original distributions from a small subset.
 To validate its effectiveness, we leverage Jenson-Shannon Distance (JSD) to measure the discrepancy between the reconstructed distribution and the original full distribution.
 We compare the quality of \textsc{ScaleDoc}'s DE results (\textsc{SD}) with other estimators, such as Importance Sampling (\textsc{IS)} and directly fitting Beta distribution curves (\textsc{B}).
-As shown in \autoref{tab:recon}, across 10 different workloads, our DE (optimized with linear interpolation) achieves lowest discrepancy in general, ensuring the selected thresholds are accurately transferable to the full set.
+As shown in \autoref{tab:recon}, across 10 different queries, our DE (optimized with linear interpolation) achieves the lowest discrepancy in general, ensuring the selected thresholds are accurately transferable to the full set.